Can AFFF Contaminate the Environment?

 Because PFASs are so prevalent and long-lasting, many people have low levels of the chemical in their bloodstreams.
 Those living near areas with AFFF contamination may have PFAS levels many times above the Environmental Protection Agency’s lifetime health limit.
 Such contamination is becoming a significant public health hazard.

 AFFF-related cancers or other serious conditions can change your life and that of your family.
-At Douglas and London, we will protect your rights and file an AFFF lawsuit on your behalf.
+At Douglas & London, we will protect your rights and file an AFFF lawsuit on your behalf.
 We have experience in representing those exposed to it, with large settlements and verdicts for our clients.

 What is AFFF?